antonioIannotta/LSS-documentation/docs/subdomains_analysis.md

 | Inbound Communications | - |
 | Outbound Communication | Parking Slot Management |

-The subdomain **User Management** is composed of two bounded contexts described in the following bounded context canvases:
+The subdomain **User Management** is made up of of two bounded contexts, which are described in the following bounded context canvases:

 | Name | User Management |
 | Description | responsible for managing user and personal information.
 Contains entities such as User. |